toilville/code-of-conduct/QUICK_START.md

 4. **Communicate** the Code of Conduct to your community
 5. **Monitor** and maintain the Code of Conduct over time

+**Sponsored by Toilville** - We believe in building inclusive communities where everyone can thrive.
+We stand with the principles that No One Is Illegal, Black Rights Matter, and we must Protect Trans Kids.
+Need help implementing your Code of Conduct or managing your community?
+[Contact us](https://www.itstoilville.com/) for professional community management support.

 ---

 *Get started in minutes, build better communities for years!*